 In TPCDS queries, store_sales and items table are joined in a few queries.
 If there is a copy of the join result of these two tables, then each of the queries requires one less stage.
 The graph below shows the performance improvement of queries that read the denormalized table of store_sales and items.
 The improvement in query performance of using denormalized tables is up to 66%.

 These techniques are not new and have been known for a long time in the database world.
 Two factors make it hard to use these techniques in the Hadoop ecosystem.

 Second, it is very common to use more than one technology to improve performance and accessibility.
-For example, base tables may be hosted in S3 and managed through Apache Hive and materialized views may be stored in a data warehouse like Redshift.
+For example, base tables may be hosted in S3 and managed through Apache Hive, and materialized views may be stored in a data warehouse like Redshift.

 Quark solves both the problems mentioned in the previous section.
 Data architects can define materialized views through DDL statements.
 Quark will reroute queries submitted by analysts to materialized views using a cost-based optimizer.
 In the future, materialized view definitions stored in Quark can be used to automate ETL for refreshing materialized views.

 Quark requires materialized views to be stored in relational tables.
 Quark supports DDL statements to register materialized views.
 Let us consider Narrow Tables to illustrate the steps required in Quark.
-The example assumes that the base tables as well as the materialized views are stored in HDFS or Object Store and accessed through Apache Hive.
+The example assumes that the base tables, as well as the materialized views, are stored in HDFS or Object Store and accessed through Apache Hive.
 If you choose other SQL engines, then a few modifications may be required.

-First step is to create a table in Hive.
+The first step is to create a table in Hive.

 create table narrow_store_sales_3m as select ss_sold_date_sk, ss_item_sk, ss_ext_sales_price from store_sales where ss_sold_date_sk >= 2457479 #Julian Day for Apr 1 2016